-- Billing for reimbursement as a clinician typically requires a professional license as a behavioral health professional license and those eligible for licensure should clarify their scope of practice with the appropriate Professional Board Office before beginning the DBH Program. - 2.
+- Billing for reimbursement as a clinician typically requires a professional license as a behavioral health professional license and those eligible for licensure should clarify their scope of practice with the appropriate state health professional licensure office in their state. - 2.
 The use of the "Doctor" title may be prohibited in certain areas.
 Every country, state, and employer is different when it comes to the use of the "Doctor" title.
 Students should research local legislation and employer practices related to the use of the "Doctor" title.